1400883/portfolio/Node.js_MongoDB/Imgur_fetcher/README.md

 Database unit tests were also carried out, using Mocha.

-A live copy of the application should be running in the AWS cloud @ http://35.156.228.64:3000/.
+A live copy of the application should be running on the AWS cloud @ http://35.156.228.64:3000/.
 For new installations, the app utilizes features introduced recently in MongoDB, so you should aim at server version no older than 3.4.